openhab/org.openhab.binding.zwave/doc/qubino/zmnhla_0_0.md

 ### Parameter 52: PWM Cycle Duration

 PWM Cycle Duration
-  * Default value 10 (Cycle duration set to 10s)
-  *  1-127 = 1–127s, step is 1s.
-PWM cycle duration set by entered value.

-**NOTE:** PWM cycle duration define the summary of all ON plus OFF time periods.
-For example if Output is set to 70% with PWM cycle duration of 20s, output will be ON for 14s then OFF 6s, again 14s ON, etc…
+<ul&gt<li&gtDefault value 10 (Cycle duration set to 10s)</li&gt <li&gt 1-127 = 1–127s, step is 1s.
+PWM cycle duration set by entered value.</li&gt </ul&gt<p&gt<strong&gtNOTE:</strong&gt PWM cycle duration define the summary of all ON plus OFF time periods.
+For example if Output is set to 70% with PWM cycle duration of 20s, output will be ON for 14s then OFF 6s, again 14s ON, etc… </p&gt
 Values in the range 1 to 127 may be set.

 The manufacturer defined default value is ```10```.